a1v0/a1v0.de/articles/sql-errors-in-servicenow.md

 True prevention is impossible, unfortunately, because it's not possible to predict the exact scenarios where SQL errors can arise.

 It is nonetheless useful to act upon SQL errors when you see them in the logs.
-Even if you cannot see any consequence of the error beyond the existence of a log message, e.g. if your `gs.insert()` works exactly as anticipated despite the log, you never know what other nonsense could happen under different circumstances.
+Even if you cannot see any consequence of the error beyond the existence of a log message, e.g. if your `gr.insert()` works exactly as anticipated despite the log, you never know what other nonsense could happen under different circumstances.

 As mentioned above, the platform shouldn't be allowing SQL errors, so the fact that an error has made it through the cracks is cause for legitimate concern.